 The 2023 Plan permits the grant of non-statutory and incentive stock options, stock appreciation rights, or "SARs," restricted stock awards, restricted stock units, or "RSUs," deferred stock units, or "DSUs," performance awards, non-employee director awards, and other stock-based awards.
-Subject to adjustment, the maximum number of shares of our common stock to be authorized for issuance under the 2023 Plan is 5,500,000 shares, plus (i) shares of our common stock available for issuance under the 2018 Plan as of the date of stockholder approval of the 2023 Plan, but not subject to outstanding awards as of such date and (ii) any shares subject to awards outstanding under the 2018 Plan as of the date of stockholder approval of the 2023 Plan that are subsequently forfeited or cancelled or expire or otherwise terminate without the issuance of such shares.
+Subject to adjustment, the maximum number of shares of our common stock to be authorized for issuance under the 2023 Plan is 5,500,000 shares, plus (i) shares of our common stock available for issuance under the 2018 Plan as of the date of stockholder approval of the 2023 Plan, but not subject to outstanding awards as of such date and (ii) any shares subject to awards outstanding under the 2018 Plan as of the date of stockholder approval of the 2018 Plan as of the date of stockholder approval of the 2018 Plan as of the date without the issuance of such shares.

 The Board is asking our stockholders to approve the 2023 Plan in order to qualify stock options for treatment as incentive stock options for purposes of Section 422 of the Internal Revenue Code of 1986, as amended (which we refer to as the "Code").
 In addition, the NYSE American listing standards require stockholder approval of the 2023 Plan.
 If our stockholders do not approve the 2023 Plan, the 2018 Plan, as currently in effect, will remain in effect until it terminates in accordance with its terms.
-If our stockholders approve the 2023 Plan, the 2023 Plan will become effective as of the date of stockholder approval.
+If our stockholders approve the 2023 Plan, the 2023 Plan, the 2023 Plan, the 2023 Plan will become effective as of the date of stockholder approval.